KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 ## Proxy namespace

-KeyboardKit has a ``Proxy`` namespace that contains proxy-related types.
-For now, it only contains types when it's part of the KeyboardKit Pro build.
+KeyboardKit has a ``Proxy`` namespace with proxy-related types.
+For now, it only has types when it's a part of a KeyboardKit Pro build.